Definition of Hyperventilation and Its PhysiologyBy Dr. Artour Rakhimov, Alternative Health Educator and Author - Last updated on August 9, 2018

 - Fire breath in hatha yoga is an example of very fast breathing, but due to a small tidal volume, which is close to dead volume, arterial and alveolar CO2 may get even higher during this special breathing practice

-- Buteyko reduced breathing exercise (where CO2 accumulation in the alveoli can be achieved by frequent and small breathing for students with less than 20 s CP) also leads to CO2 increase
+- Buteyko reduced breathing exercise (where CO2 accumulation in the alveoli can be achieved through frequent and small breathing for students with less than 20 s CP) also leads to the CO2 increase

 During all these situations, the levels of CO2 in the arterial blood and cells get higher than before these situations, while classical overbreathing (or voluntary hyperventilation with normal air) reduces cell O2 and CO2 content.

 Many medical textbooks suggest defining hyperventilation based on arterial hypocapnia.
 Hyperventilation is a physiological state when the partial pressure of arterial CO2 is less than 35 mm Hg.
 However, people with ventilation-perfusion mismatch normally have elevated minute ventilation (e.g., over 10-12 L/min at rest for bronchitis, COPD, cystic fibrosis, etc.) with obvious alveolar hypocapnia (reduced CO2 in the alveoli of the lungs), but their arterial CO2 can be very high (e.g., up to 50 mm Hg and more).
 Physiologically, it is obvious that these patients require more CO2 in order to restore airways and lung tissues due to CO2 bronchodilating effects (expansion of airways) and the abilities of CO2 to heal alveoli.
 Breathing less for all these groups of patients leads to a reduction of the abnormally high arterial CO2 and an increase in arterial O2 content due to the reduced ventilation-perfusion abnormality.
 This effect can be easily confirmed using finger oximeters and other types of devices that measure the oxygen content of the blood.